-Patients are at a significantly increased risk of GI and non-GI cancers; possibly the genetic defect involves a tumor suppressor gene.
-GI cancers include those of the pancreas, small intestine, and colon.
-Non-GI cancers include those of the breast, lung, uterus, and ovaries.
+Most (66 to 94%) cases appear to be caused by a germline mutation of the STK11/LKB1 (serine/threonine kinase 11) tumor suppressor gene.
+Patients are at a significantly increased risk of gastrointestinal (GI) and non-GI cancers.
+GI cancers include those of the pancreas, stomach, small intestine, and colon.
+Non-GI cancers include those of the breast, lung, uterus, ovaries, and testes.

 The skin lesions are melanotic macules of the skin and mucous membranes, especially of the perioral region, lips and gums, hands, and feet.
 All but the buccal lesions tend to fade by puberty.
 Polyps may bleed and often cause obstruction or intussusception.

-Colonic polyps larger than 1 cm typically are removed.
+Colonic polyps > 1 cm typically are removed.